jsabater/calabruix/content/posts/proxmox/pve/nfs/xfs/index.md

 zfspool/vm-104-disk-0  volblocksize  8K        default
 ```

-Convert the value of `volblocksize` into bytes when formatting the disk.
+When formatting the disk, convert the value of `volblocksize` into bytes.
 For the example above, inside the [*](VM) you would use 8192 bytes.

 ```bash
 mkfs.xfs -b size=8192 /dev/sdc
 ```

 The `mkfs.xfs` command returns the geometry information for the file system to make sure all parameters are set correctly.
-There are not many parameters that must be manually set for normal use.

 > ZFS version 2.2 brings in a new default block size of 16K.